 “Oh?”
 Lucas sat the plates down and walked into the kitchen.
 He

 stove.
 “Now, you listen to me, Milly McCain.
 I didn’t marry

 were married, I went into the marriage thinking that she would

 do all the domestic duties.
 She quickly taught me that

 everything was a partnership.
 She expected me to set the table

 she helped me with my chores.
 She even rode the range with me a

 few times.
 It helps the other appreciate what the other does.”

 Milly lowered her head.
-Then she raised it back up to look into his
+Then she raised it back up to look into

-set the table.”
+moment.
+You may set the table.”
 Then she raised an eyebrow.

 “Does that mean I have to help you with the cattle?”

 Lucas chuckled as he kissed the tip of her nose.
 “Of course

 “Oh.
 Well, will you still teach me how to ride a horse?”
 Milly

 asked softly as he kissed her gently on the lips.

 “Side saddle or like a man?”
 Lucas asked.